2015 Egyptian parliamentary election: Electoral system

+Interim president Adly Mansour passed an electoral law in June 2014, shortly before the end of his term.
+The law, which was created by committee, set aside 80% of the seats for individual candidates and 20% of the seats for party lists; the composition was criticized by the New Wafd Party, the Al-Nour Party and the Egyptian Social Democratic Party.
+Abdel Ghafar Shokr, the head of the Socialist Popular Alliance Party, called the electoral law a "setback" for democracy in Egypt.
+Unlike the previous election, the party lists were not elected by proportional representation, but by an absolute majority, with a run off if no candidates wins 50% of the vote.

+The election was expected to begin on 21 March.
+However, the Supreme Constitutional Court ruled on 1 March that the "Elections Constituency Division Law" was invalidated.
+The new president, Abdel Fattah el-Sisi, ratified an electoral law in July.
+The Civil Democratic Current called for an increase in the number of party list seats, from 120 to 180.
+The Civil Democratic Current, the Egyptian Wafd Alliance and the Al-Nour Party called for an increase in party seats when they met Sisi in November, while the Egyptian Front was opposed to the changes.

 The parliament is made up of 596 seats, with 448 seats elected through the single member districts, 120 elected through party bloc vote in which party list should win 50%+ votes to win all seats however if no list achieved the threshold, a second round held between top two parties and the list with the most votes wins.
 Party list contain quotas for youth, women, Christians, and workers.
-Single member districts consists of 1-member district, 2-member districts, 3-member district and 4-member districts, winner should win 50%+ of the votes, if no one achieved the threshold a second round held between top candidates (candidates number should be the double of contested seat number) and the candidate with the most votes wins.
+Single member districts consists of 1-member district, 2-member districts, 3-member district and 4-member districts (candidates number should be the double of contested seat number).
 In addition, 28 are selected by the president.
-The government commission that set the rules for the 2015 parliamentary elections drastically reduced the number of "list seats" (candidates who shared party affiliations or other alliances, and whose ranks had to include people under the age of thirty-five, women, Christians, and other traditionally underrepresented groups) from the 2011 election."
+The government commission that set the rules for the 2015 parliamentary elections "drastically reduced the number of list seats".